Sexting is when people share sexual images of themselves on their phone, online or through apps. This is commonly done using text messaging.

 Image-based abuse is when intimate or sexual photos or videos of someone are shared online or via mobile phone without their permission.
 Sometimes the person isn’t even aware that the images were taken.
 Sometimes the person has given permission for the photo or video to be taken, but then it is shared without their consent.
 People may also receive unwanted sexual images – this is a type of harassment.

 The images are often shared directly with others via text messages or social media, or on occasions on websites intentionally set up to humiliate people.
 There are a range of motivations for sharing these images – some people may do so as a prank or a joke, in an attempt to seek revenge, to force another person to perform an unwanted sexual act or to prevent them from leaving a relationship.

 Threatening to share images – even if the images are never actually shared – is also a type of image-based abuse.
 This is called ‘sextortion’ and it can be even more distressing than having the images shared.

 How common is image-based abuse?

-One in five Australians have experienced image-based abuse, with females and males equally likely to experience image-based abuse.
+A survey found one in five Australians have experienced image-based abuse, with females and males equally likely to experience image-based abuse.
 Young people aged between 16 and 29 are one of the most at-risk groups.
-Aboriginal and Torres Strait Islander peoples, people living with a disability and people who identify as LGBTIQ are also particularly vulnerabl
+Aboriginal and Torres Strait Islander peoples, people living with a disability and people who identify as LGBTIQA+ are also particularly vulnerable.

 How can I help?